 Chicken

-In a large skillet, pour enough oil to cover about 1/3 of a large skillet.
+In a deep skillet or frying pan, pour enough oil to cover about 1/3 of a large skillet.
 I find I usually need about 1-2 cups of oil.
-Set the heat to medium-high.
+Set the heat to medium-high until the oil temperature is 350 degrees F.

-Salt and pepper the chicken on all sides.
+While the oil heats, salt and pepper each piece of chicken on all sides.

 Chicken drumsticks covered with salt and pepper on a round white plate on a wooden surface

-Pour the flour into a large mixing bowl.
+Pour the flour into a large bowl.
 Coat the chicken in flour.

 Chicken drumsticks covered in flour in a stainless steel bowl on a wooden surface